Qiskit/documentation/docs/tutorials/SqDRIFT/SqDRIFT_Tutorial_CPP/README.md

 Grouped into 1590 groups
 ```
 Groups Hamiltonian terms that commute with each other, enabling efficient circuit construction.
 Each group can be evolved independently.
-### 4. Calculate Sampling Weights, Then Normalize and Map to Qubit Operators
+### 4. Calculate sampling weights, then normalize and map to qubit operators

 **Order matters here.** Normalization rescales every coefficient to unit magnitude *in place*, so the sampling weights must be computed first.
 If normalization runs first, every $|c_j|$ reads back as exactly `1.0` and each group's weight collapses into a bare count of its terms — the sampling distribution would then be driven by group size rather than by the physical coefficients.